 Earned but unbilled premiums represent a receivable or liability for changes in earned premium and audit premiums, which are amounts due from or to policyholders after the respective policy period has expired based on payroll audits performed by Pinnacol.
 Such amounts are estimated by Pinnacol based upon internal calculations using historical premium data.
-There was less uncertainty in 2021, relative to 2020, around payroll impacts associated with the Coronavirus (COVID-19) pandemic.
-Pinnacol recorded a net estimated earned but unbilled premium receivable in 2021 and 2020 of approximately \$15,575,000 and \$0, respectively.
+Pinnacol recorded a net estimated earned but unbilled premium receivable in 2022 and 2021 of approximately \$22,250,000 and \$15,575,000, respectively.